orion254/TheVideoShopAndroidApp/README.md

-# The Video Shop Android App (NWEN438 Project 2)
+# The Video Shop Android App
-The Video Shop Android App is a companion app to [The Video Shop](https://thevideoshop.herokuapp.com/) web application created for project one.
+The Video Shop Android App is a companion app to [The Video Shop](https://thevideoshop.herokuapp.com/) web application.
 This is a fully featured android application which utilises a custom API made available in the back-end.
 This mobile application aims to provide the same services as the existing web app, while adapting the user experience to suit the mobile platform.

 **General Notes**
 - The application relies on the API hosted along with the web application at [The Video Shop](https://thevideoshop.herokuapp.com/).